 Additional responsibilities include:

-Development of clearer, more joined up vision for primary medical care, which is aligned to wider CCG plans for improving health services and care closer to home,
+Development of a clearer, more joined up vision for Primary Medical Care, which is aligned to wider CCG plans for improving health services and care closer to home;

-Increased local clinical leadership and public involvement in primary medical care commissioning, enabling more local decision making,
+Supporting the development of increased local clinical leadership and public involvement in Primary Medical Care Commissioning, enabling more local decision making;

-Improved opportunities for GP practices to work together and with wider community teams.
+Supporting the creation of improved opportunities for GP Practices to work together and with wider community teams.